24 October – Hoi An

 We get back to the hotel; ‘twas a pretty quiet walk home; and catch up with Phuc.

 Sitting outside enjoying a beer, and just chatting about anything and everything.
-I know I’ve said before, but he really is a lovely guy, and he’s incredibly passionate about his family and his business.
+I know I’ve said it before, but he really is a lovely guy, and he’s incredibly passionate about his family and his business.

 It starts to drizzle, so Lisa calls it a night and heads upstairs, while Phuc and I head in undercover for one more beer.